Are You Wondering If You Are A Deep Autumn Color Palette?

 Patterns & Prints For Deep Autumn Palette

-Patterns are usually used for upper body garments like blouses and sweaters, etc., or summer dresses.
+Patterns are usually used for upper body garments like blouses and sweaters or summer dresses.
 People rarely wear trousers with patterns; most likely blatant colors are used.
 As a Deep Autumn type, you can wear prints, but those would need to be in the right color palette for you.

 If you see a patterned fabric, you need to concentrate on the primary color of the whole garment.
 There might be blue flowers on white, but you need to figure out which color is primary here.
 It’s primarily white that is basic here, so you need to see if that primary color is from your Deep Autumn palette.

 It’s believed that Deep Autumn needs to use low to medium contrasts because of the delicacy of natural beauty.
-You might still go for low-level contrast, which would right for you.
-However, there is always a solution for you if you didn’t find anything from this guide.
+You might still go for low-level contrast, which would be right for you.
+However, there is always a solution for you if you don’t find anything from this guide.

 Jewelry For Deep Autumn Color Palette